A scalable and real-time neural decoder for topological quantum codes: Decoding surface and colour codes

 The surface code has been the primary focus of experimental QEC on superconducting hardware (Fig.~\ref{fig:sc-and-memory-experiment}a,d).
 It encodes a logical qubit on a grid of $d \times d$ data qubits, and uses an interspersed set of $d^2-1$ measure qubits to periodically execute X and Z stabilizer parity checks on adjacent data qubits.
 A detection event occurs when stabilizer checks in two consecutive cycles of measurements disagree (Fig.~\ref{fig:sc-and-memory-experiment}a).
 The logical state of the surface code is determined by a pair of observables, $X_L$ and $Z_L$, which anti-commute with each other and commute with all stabilizers.
 The side length, $d$, of the grid is the same as the code distance, i.e. the minimum number of physical qubit errors required for an undetectable logical error.

 Decoding the surface code is a mature field, dominated by the Minimum Weight Perfect Matching algorithm (MWPM) and its variants \cite{edmonds1965paths,fowler2013optimal} (e.g.\ PyMatching \cite{pymatching, higgott2025sparse}).
 While highly efficient, MWPM provides only an approximate solution.
 Recently, augmented variants of MWPM have demonstrated higher accuracy by ensembling matching solutions (Libra \cite{Libra} and Harmony \cite{Harmony}) or by generalizing MWPM to hypergraphs (Minimum-Weight Parity Factor \cite{wu2025minimum}).
 Tesseract \cite{Beni2025} can achieve near-optimal accuracy by using A*-search to find the most likely error source, at considerable computational cost.
+This highlights a persistent trade-off between decoding speed and accuracy \cite{deMarti-iOlius2024-zy, wu2025minimum}.